systemshift/memex-server/docs/DESIGN.md

    - Supports versioning and relationships
    - Prevents cycles in relationships

-2. **Content-Addressable Storage**
+2. **Content-Addressable Chunked Storage**
+   - Content split into chunks for efficient storage
-   - Content stored as blobs identified by SHA-256 hash
+   - Each chunk identified by SHA-256 hash
-   - Ensures data integrity and natural deduplication
-   - Similar to Git's object storage model
+   - Reference counting for chunk management
+   - Enables deduplication and sharing between files
+   - Similar content detection through shared chunks

 3. **Single File Storage**
    - All data contained in one .mx file